How is your business valuation arrived at?

 Of course you will need to discuss tax and investment planning with your IFA and accountant well before the sale completion, especially to take account of any deferred consideration, which may attract tax in the short term before all funds are received.
 They will also advise regarding Capital Gains Tax and Entrepreneurs’ Relief.

 In order to maximise the future value of your hard-earned wealth, it’s important to get expert advice on wealth management and investment planning.

-I offer my clients a one-to-one meeting with my contact at St James’ Place Wealth Management to begin the process of tax and investment planning.
+We offer clients an introduction to our strategic partners to begin the process of tax and investment planning.
 Of course, this process should be begun well before the sale of your business.

 - A new, professional M&A Advisory service for smaller SMEs: